LouisLhote/Neolithic_Brucella_paper/README.md

 # Overview

-Here is the depository of all our
+Here is the depository of all our custom scripts used in our work on a Brucella melitensis genome found in a neolithic sheep petrous from Menteşe Höyük, Northwest Türkiye

 # System Requirements